apache/cordova-android/test/README.md

 There really isn't any manual setup to do.
 The ant script takes care of that.
 You don't even need to compile cordova-x.y.z.jar or copy it, because project.properties has a library reference to ../framework.
 However, Robotium has to be installed for the onScrollChanged tests to work correctly.
-It can be found at https://code.google.com/p/robotium/
+It can be found at https://code.google.com/p/robotium/ and the jar should be put in the 'libs' directory'.

 To run manually from command line: